vickymmcd/InteractiveProgramming/docs/index.md

 *This is a zoom in of the age line visualization with the color scale line and hover tool.*

 <img src="https://raw.githubusercontent.com/vickymmcd/InteractiveProgramming/master/images/ExampleQuestion.png" alt ="" />

-*This is a zoom of an example question.*
+*This is a zoom in of an example question.*

 <img src="https://raw.githubusercontent.com/vickymmcd/InteractiveProgramming/master/images/FinalVisual.png" alt ="" />
 *This is an example of the final visuals after all the questions have been run through.*

 <img src="https://raw.githubusercontent.com/vickymmcd/InteractiveProgramming/master/images/FinalStatement.png" alt ="" />

 *This is an example of a final statement (note: this statement does not correlate to the result of the above visual).*

 ## Implementation